markzuckerbergas/gbmplus-api-python/README.md

 ## Setup

-1. Get the CLINET_ID from the GBM Plus login dashboard
+1. Get the CLIENT_ID from the GBM Plus login dashboard
 ![where to find client id screenshot](.github/images/client_id.png)

 2. Keep your USER_EMAIL, USER_PASSWORD and CLIENT_ID safe and secure.
 You can use environment variables for development.